 “I just have such a poor memory”

 Of course, children do not remember everything, rather than us the adult people.
-But if these are common phrases then I look for other symbols e.g. difficulties with a sense of time.
-For example, it may appear as recurring questions about when an event is.
+However, if these are common phrases then I look for other symptoms e.g. difficulties with a sense of time.
+For example, it may appear in recurring questions about when an event is.
+The child can also have difficulties remembering days, months and even gets confused about seasons.

 Other symptoms include procrastination.
 Does the child delay get started on a task?
 When the child finally starts, is it difficult for the child to finish the task and stay focused?